KPIs & Operating Metrics(New)

 Expand Energy (EXE) Short-Term Debt issuances (2016 - 2020)

-Expand Energy (EXE) has disclosed Short-Term Debt issuances for 10 consecutive years, with -$150.0 million as the latest value for Q4 2020.
+Expand Energy (EXE) has disclosed Short-Term Debt issuances for 11 consecutive years, with -$150.0 million as the latest value for Q4 2020.

-• Short-Term Debt issuances was -$150.0 million for Q4 2020 at Expand Energy, down from $1.5 billion in the prior quarter.
+• Short-Term Debt issuances for Q4 2020 was -$150.0 million at Expand Energy, down from $1.5 billion in the prior quarter.

-• In the past five years, Short-Term Debt issuances ranged from a high of $3.6 billion in Q1 2019 to a low of -$150.0 million in Q4 2020.
+• The five-year high for Short-Term Debt issuances was $3.6 billion in Q1 2019, with the low at -$150.0 million in Q4 2020.

-• Peak YoY movement for Short-Term Debt issuances: grew 27.47% in 2017, then tumbled 108.02% in 2020.
+• The sharpest move saw Short-Term Debt issuances surged 6014.29% in 2017, then crashed 108.02% in 2020.

-• Expand Energy's Short-Term Debt issuances stood at $49.0 million in 2016, then soared by 4438.78% to $2.2 billion in 2017, then decreased by 15.87% to $1.9 billion in 2019, then crashed by 108.02% to -$150.0 million in 2020.
+• Over 5 years, Short-Term Debt issuances stood at $49.0 million in 2016, then soared by 6014.29% to $3.0 billion in 2017, then decreased by 13.15% to $2.6 billion in 2018, then decreased by 28.09% to $1.9 billion in 2019, then plummeted by 108.02% to -$150.0 million in 2020.